InsightEdu: Mobile Discord Bot Management and Analytics for Educators: Related Work

-The evolution of mobile frameworks has revolutionized the development of educational technology, enabling rapid prototyping and cross-platform deployment through declarative UI paradigms.
-Apple's SwiftUI represents a significant advancement in iOS development, offering live previews, built-in accessibility support, and seamless integration with platform-specific features~\cite{appleSwiftUIDoc2025}.
-Unlike cross-platform frameworks that introduce abstraction layers, SwiftUI compiles to native controls, preserving platform aesthetics and performance characteristics essential for professional educational applications \cite{appleSwiftUITut2025}.
+The integration of educational chatbots has gained traction as a tool to enhance student engagement and collect learning analytics.
+Kuhail et al.~\cite{kuhail2023interacting} identified that technical complexity remains the primary barrier to chatbot adoption among educators.
+While Discord-based bots have proven effective in improving student-instructor interaction in computer science courses, existing solutions often require command-line expertise for deployment and configuration~\cite{berrezueta2024interactive}.
+Furthermore, traditional Learning Management Systems (LMS) like Moodle Cloud incur substantial annual costs (up to USD 21,360)~\cite{moodleCloudPricing2025}.
+Discord’s free hosting model provides a cost-effective alternative for budget-constrained institutions.

-The introduction of SwiftData~\cite{wwdc2023SwiftData} further streamlined iOS data persistence, providing code-first model definitions that integrate directly with SwiftUI's reactive data flow.
-This advancement eliminates much of the boilerplate code historically required by \textit{Core Data}\footnote{Apple’s \textit{Core Data} helps apps keep and organize their data, supporting local modeling, storage, and search on iOS \cite{appleCoreData}.}, enabling developers to focus on user experience rather than infrastructure.
-SwiftData's automatic schema migration and \textit{Combine}\footnote{\textit{Combine} is Apple’s reactive framework with a declarative Swift API for handling values over time—like async events and data streams \cite{appleCombine}.} integration offer advantages over traditional persistence approaches for educational applications requiring offline capability and secure local storage.
+Modern declarative UI frameworks like SwiftUI have revolutionized educational technology by enabling rapid prototyping with native performance and built-in accessibility~\cite{appleSwiftUIDoc2025, appleSwiftUITut2025}.
+SwiftData further streamlines this by providing code-first data persistence that integrates with SwiftUI’s reactive data flow, replacing the high boilerplate requirements of legacy frameworks like \textit{Core Data}~\cite{wwdc2023SwiftData, appleCoreData}.

-Mobile application architecture patterns have evolved to support modern UI frameworks, enabling seamless integration with these frameworks.
-The Model-View-ViewModel (MVVM) pattern is the preferred approach for SwiftUI applications~\cite{anderson2012model, appeloper2022stop}, offering an optimal balance between testability and code maintainability.
-While alternatives such as Model-View-Controller (MVC) \cite{garcia2023mvc} or VIPER \cite{vennaro2023viper} exist, MVVM's reactive binding model aligns naturally with SwiftUI's declarative syntax, reducing impedance mismatch between architectural patterns and framework capabilities \cite{aljamea2018mmvmi}.
+Model-View-ViewModel (MVVM) is the preferred architectural pattern for SwiftUI applications~\cite{appeloper2022stop}.
+Unlike MVC or VIPER, MVVM’s reactive binding model aligns naturally with declarative syntax, reducing the impedance mismatch between logic and presentation layers~\cite{anderson2012model, aljamea2018mmvmi}.